brennanmeadowcroft/dotfiles/README.md

 | `gems-software.txt`       | Ruby gems to be installed beyond those associated with a given project |
 | `npm-global-software.txt` | Global npm packages                                                    |

-Beyond basic installation, packages and software can be installed for a particular use case such as development or data science using `setup_machine.sh` and the appropriate flag.

-To see the commands available for installation, use `./setup_machine.sh --help`

 ## Configuration
 Configuration files are available for: